japanoise/emsys/README.md

 * `M-u` - Uppercase word (`foo` -> `FOO`)
 * `M-l` - Lowercase word (`FOO` -> `foo`)
 * `M-c` - Capitalize word (`foo` -> `Foo`)
+* `C-q` - Insert next character raw (allowing you to enter e.g. raw control characters - be careful with nulls!)

 Note that commands dealing with capitalization only work for ASCII letters - any other characters will be ignored.